 - This is an option when no eligible City Second buyers are found.

-- First-time homebuyers: No member of a household must have had any ownership interest in a residential unit for the last three years.
+- First-time homebuyers: All adult household members must not have any ownership interest in a residential unit for the last three years.

 Parkview Heights (Potrero Hill), 122 units, 2-3 bedrooms